-All new Non-Executive Directors participate in an induction program to assist them in understanding the Group's structure, operations, strategic planning process and competitive and regulatory environments.
+All new Non-Executive Directors participate in an induction program to assist them in understanding the Group's strategy, culture, governance, customer focus, risk management and financial position.

-A continuing education program is incorporated into the Board calendar, which ensures that Directors, individually and collectively, develop and maintain skills and knowledge which supports the Board's decision-making.
+A continuing education program is incorporated into the Board calendar, which enables Directors, individually and collectively, to develop and maintain skills and knowledge which supports the Board's decision-making.